So You're Wondering How to Choose a Racing Helmet

 This system makes your helmet much easier to remove in an instance where you are unconscious or have possible head or neck trauma.
 Typically triggered by track emergency personnel, they require the emergency crew to have the appropriate tool to inflate the eject system.
 Check with event organizers or track operators about the availability of this equipment to their emergency crews.

-Maintenance: Simple But Critical
+Maintenance: Simply Critical

-Taking care of your helmet is easy, but you need to remember that not all problems are visible.
+Taking care of your helmet is pretty easy, but you need to remember that not all problems are visible.
 Here’s a simple list of dos and don’ts to help keep your helmet safe, clean, and protected:

 Don't leave your helmet sitting in the sun, even on cool or cold days.
 The adhesives used during manufacturing will break down over time, and prolonged exposure to sunlight will significantly speed this process up.